 The Board of Directors are composed entirely of Directors who are neither management nor employees of the Credit Union.
 The Board is responsible for overseeing management in the performance of its financial reporting responsibilities, and for approving the financial information included in the annual report.
-The Board fulfills these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external accountants.
-The Board is also responsible for recommending the appointment of the Credit Union's external auditor.
+The Board fulfils these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external accountants.
+The Board is also responsible for recommending the appointment of the Credit Union's external auditors.

-MNP LLP, an independent firm of Chartered Professional Accountants, is appointed by the Board to audit the consolidated financial statements and report directly to them; their report follows.
+MNP LLP is appointed by the Members to audit the consolidated financial statements and report directly to them; their report follows.
 The external auditors have full and free access to, and meet periodically and separately with, both the Board and management to discuss their audit findings.

-March 22, 2023
+March 20, 2024